 I chose these two examples to at least give you a basic idea of how to change your job without quitting — if you just keep your eyes open to opportunity.
 Even a bad or boring situation can lead to something interesting with YOUR help.
 Here are some more ideas you might find useful:

-15 tips to help change your job without quitting
+Ways to change job without quitting

 - Create solid two-way relationships all around you.